 Megxit rocked the British royal family

 Chris Jackson/Getty Images

 From the time we’re children, we’re bombarded with fairy tales that feature a helpless princess being rescued by and then marrying a handsome prince.
 They couple then moves into the castle and, of course, lives happily ever after.
 While that’s a total lie for many reasons, confirmation of that came in January 2020, when Prince Harry and Meghan, the Duchess of Sussex, announced that they were giving up their titles and working to become financially independent from the royal family.
 Dubbed “Megxit” in the media, many blamed Meghan for “breaking up” the British monarchy, comparing her to Yoko Ono and Wallis Simpson.
-There are, however, also a few other popular theories behind Harry and Meghan’s royal resignation.

 Though it’s not yet clear whether the Sussexes have achieved their “happily ever after,” they are now living in California and have signed a multi-year deal with Netflix to produce a range of content for the streaming giant.
 Still not entirely sure how everyone’s related?
 This royal family tree chart explains it all.